Welcome to the

 This could include the first plant I come across in the garden and the ones I read about at night.

-If push came to shove, I could produce a list of favorite plants of all time.
+If push came to shove, I could produce a list of my favorite plants of all time.

 When planted in a group, the effect of the reddish-pink flowers is more dramatic.
 Hairy-awn muhly will mature at 2-3′ tall and wide.
-In late summer into early fall, the gorgeous flowers are borne above the foliage.
+In late summer into early fall, the gorgeous flowers and seed heads are borne above the foliage.

 Muhlenbergia capillaris en masse